lukakostic/marksmol/README.md

 Still need to add includes, multiple language versions, options and a visual studio code extension

+Its static atm (run a script to generate .html) but i have plans for a client side dynamic generator

 ## How is it better than vanilla HTML ?